Raju Gari Gadhi

 Raju Gari Gadhi is a 2015 Indian Telugu-language horror comedy film directed by Ohmkar and produced by Varahi Chalana Chitram, AK Entertainments Pvt.
 Ltd and OAK Entertainments Pvt.
 Ltd. The film features an ensemble cast of Ashwin Babu, Chethan Cheenu, Poorna, Eshanya Maheshwari, Dhanya Balakrishna, Dhanraj, Shakalaka Shankar, and Vidyullekha Raman.
-Sai Karthik composed the film's soundtrack, while Gnanam took charge of the film's cinematography.
-Upon release, the film received mixed reviews but was commercially successful.
+Sai Karthik composed the film's soundtrack, while Gnanam handled the cinematography.
+The film received mixed reviews but was commercially successful.

-A sequel entitled Raju Gari Gadhi 2 was released in October 2017, while a second sequel Raju Gari Gadhi 3 was released in 2019, all of which are part of the Raju Gari Gadhi film series.
+A sequel, titled Raju Gari Gadhi 2, was released in October 2017, and a second sequel, Raju Gari Gadhi 3, was released in 2019.
+The three films are part of the Raju Gari Gadhi series.

 Plot

 Arriving at Nandigama, a town in Andhra Pradesh, 3 youngsters are shown entering a haunted palace only to be killed immediately by a strange entity.
 Their corpses are found later, increasing the number of corpses that have surfaced over a period of time at the palace to 34.

 Six months later, a TV channel plans to host a reality show in that haunted house.
 It is aptly called “Dhayyam tho 7 Rojulu, Pattukunte 3 Kotlu”.
 Seven individuals - Ashwin (Ashwin Babu), Nandu (Chethan Cheenu), Barbie (Eshanya Maheshwari), Bala Tripura Sundari (Dhanya Balakrishna), Shivudu (Dhanraj), M. Y. Danam (Shakalaka Shankar), and Bujjimma (Vidyullekha Raman) - are selected and they reach the palace where the Program head Pakodi (Prabhas Sreenu) and Chekodi (Raghu Babu) have arranged various scares for the contestants.

 Initially, everything is normal, but after some time, the contestants start feeling paranormal activities around them.
 Everyone begins to believe that the palace is indeed haunted, especially Ashwin.
 The only exception is Nandu, a doctor who refuses to accept such supernatural stories.
 Meanwhile, Ashwin reveals his past to Bala.
 His brother Dr. Karthik (Rajiv Kanakala) had begun a revolution of donating organs.
 But suddenly, he was found dead, and his body was discovered at the Mahal in Nandigama.
 Seeing Karthik's corpse, Ashwin's mother suffered strokes, and Ashwin has participated in this contest only to pay for her hospital expenses.

 The show progresses, and the hauntings and attacks on the contestants increase, causing the death of Shivudu.
 Nandu, like the others, is now convinced that the house is haunted, but this time, it is Ashwin who claims that there are no ghosts, which leaves everyone shocked.